Iodine and dogs

 So what is an easier more economical way to monitor my dogs iodine intake other than feeding him expensive raw supermarket proteins or commercial dog foods?

 Sea vegetables such as seaweed are the most effective, natural and economically sustainable way to keep your dog healthy and happy.
 Seaweed is packed full of naturally occurring iodine and is a great way to supplement your dogs nutritional needs.
-Brown seaweeds such as kombu, oarweed (check out our Irish Kelp here) or fucales are the most beneficial.
+Brown seaweeds such as kombu, oarweed (check out our Irish Kelp for Pets here) or fucales are the most beneficial.
 However, given the temperamental trail of seaweeds, it is incredibly important to know the source of your seaweed and it's cleanliness.

 That’s when Seaweed for Dogs, makes your life a lot easier.
 Seaweed for Dogs provides a range of different products, seaweed based.